A Day on the Lake

 There are some great spots to stop to swim that are also only accessible by boat.
 Dollar Island is a great place to jump from the rocks and a popular cliff jumping spot is Calves Pen.
 I’m not a big fan of heights so my list of favorite swim spots includes Log Bay and Paradise Bay.

 I have rented a boat before, which was fun, but a bit stressful when worrying about the rules and safety of my family.
-If you don’t want the stresses that come with renting a boat, White Whale Boats & Tours offers Stone Gate Resort guests captained tours from two hours to a full day.
+If you don’t want the stresses that come with renting a boat, Custom Boat Tours & Rentals, offers captained tours from one hour and up.
 Let them do all the hard work while you enjoy your day on the lake.
 I promise it is worth it!

 One of the best ways to experience Lake George is jumping right in.
 If you come to Lake George, you’ll be swimming in one of the cleanest lakes in the country.
 I was skeptical at first because, being from Florida, the number one rule is don’t swim in the lakes.